vmware/django-yamlconf/README.md

 [Django Project](https://www.djangoproject.com/) web site.
 There are two flavors of this example:

-1. Under Django version 1.11 in the directory `examples/django-1.11`
+1. Under Django version 2.0 in the directory `examples/django-2.0`

-2. Under Django version 2.0 in the directory `examples/django-2.0`
+The `django-1.11` directory has been removed as it is end of life and GitHub is generating secuity issues on the old dependencies.

 See the
 [Examples Directory on GitHub](https://github.com/vmware/django-yamlconf/tree/master/examples).